-Geep this information for your rec / /
+Keep this information for your records Date you mailed your information to h 7 7

-Date you mailed your information Address to which you sent the info //
+Address to which you sent the inform

 Office Telephone

+.Telephone

-Office Telephone
+Office .Telephone

 If you have not heard from HUD or a State or local fair housing agency within three weeks from the date you mailed this form, you may call to inquire about the status of your complaint.
 See address and telephone listings on back page.